 Living on campus?
-You'll also need to complete our First Year Housing Contract and submit your deposit.
+You'll also need to complete the First-Year Housing Contract and submit your deposit.

-And, make sure you've checked off the remaining items on our Admitted Student To-Do list.
+And, make sure you've checked off the remaining items on our Admitted Student Checklist.

 We have an exciting two days planned for you and your family to learn about St. Ambrose and life at college!

 Take photo for BeeCard.
 Please allow time to drop off your belongings in Rohlman Hall prior to check-in.